naltun/FreewayVPN/README.md

 - web server with a UI (signup, etc.)
 - documentation

-Initial support for: Linux, macOS

 v0.2
-- add OpenBSD support
 - add anonymous accounts
-- (assumed) documentation improvements

-Added support for: OpenBSD, Windows(?)
+- Cross-compatible[0] desktop clients

+[0] Support for: Linux, macOS, and Windows... not expected to support BSDs

 v0.3
-- Cross-compatible[0] desktop apps
-- (assumed) documentation improvements

-[0] Support for: Linux, macOS, and Windows... not expected to support BSDs
+- Android and iOS mobile clients

 ## License